Kompan15/Stewart-Platform-Ball-Ballancer/ReadMe.md

 	10. I took each PID term, multiply it by some coefficient (i got them by trial and error) and out their sum into roll and pitch.
-For some systems you can use zigler-nichols method for example.
-Or if you have system transfer function - matlab.
+For some systems you can use zigler-nichols method for example Or matlab if you have system transfer function.

 	for sure i forgot to mention 60% of stuff so sorry for that, i am writing this over 6 months after having my thesis defended.